 b.
 Does not relate to the activity’s mission or

 Who is responsible for processing unsolicited proposals?

-The Procurement Directorate, Office of Administration is responsible for the processing of all unsolicited proposals.
+CBP, Office of Administration, Procurement Directorate is responsible for the processing of all unsolicited proposals.

 Where do I send an unsolicited proposal?

-Offerors with proposals meeting the guidelines in FAR 15.605 should submit an original and one (1) copy of the unsolicited proposal to:
+Vendors with proposals meeting the guidelines in FAR 15.603 and 15.605 should submit a hard copy of the unsolicited proposal to:

 U.S. Customs and Border Protection